Rubas22/2021_pml_rubas/README.md

 "pip install mglearn"
 in your terminal to set up the necessary requirements.

-To see the tree.dot document generated in project/erythemato_squamous_analysis.ipynb it is necessary to do:
+To see the tree.dot documents generated in project/erythemato_squamous_analysis.ipynb it is necessary to do:
 "pip install graphviz"
 "sudo apt-get install graphviz"